LAP: An Attention-Based Module for Concept Based Self-Interpretation and Knowledge Injection in Convolutional Neural Networks: Method

+For deep models to effectively perform their tasks, they must learn one or more problem-specific concepts.
+To embed this process into the model's architecture, we designed a pixel-wise scoring module $S$ as depicted in \cref{fig:mhattention}.
+In this design, we have considered $h$ concept scoring heads, each responsible for assigning an importance score to the pixels for their corresponding concept.
 Interpretability is one of the well-known benefits of the attention mechanism.
-Attention scores identify the relative importance of each part of the input.
-Although any arbitrary scoring function can be used for this purpose, relative importance cannot be interpreted in an absolute way.
-To achieve the end, we designed a pixel-wise scoring module $S$ as presented in \cref{fig:mhattention}.
-In general, deep models should learn one or more problem-specific concepts to do their tasks, and this architecture helps make the concepts distinguishable by LAPs in the network.
-In this design, we have considered $h$ concept scoring heads, each responsible for assigning an importance score to the pixels for their corresponding concept.
-The sigmoid function is applied over the scores providing concept-wise importance probabilities, $I_{\text{Concept}}$.
-The importance probabilities are then aggregated to calculate the final score.
-Therefore, $S$ can be illustrated as \cref{eq:mhattention}, in which $\sigma$ is the sigmoid function, $S_C$ is the concept pixel-wise scoring function, and $A$ is the aggregation function.
-These concepts may vary based on the domain.
-Therefore they can be defined by experts.
-The functions $S_C$ and $A$ are also defined based on the concepts; $S_C$ is a trainable module, but $A$ can be either trainable or fixed aggregation function like maximum.
+Attention scores identify the relative importance of each pixel of the input.
+Any arbitrary function can be used for scoring the pixels.
+The naive scores require binarization to denote the "important pixels" in an absolute sense rather than expressing relative importance.
+To address this issue, we convert the concept-wise importance scores into concept-wise importance probabilities, denoted as $I_{\text{Concept}}$, by applying a sigmoid function.
+Using these probabilities allows us to apply losses for classifying importance, which is further explained in \cref{subsec:ki}.
+The final pixel-wise importance score is calculated by aggregating the concept-wise importance probabilities.
+The process can be formulated as \cref{eq:mhattention}, where $\sigma$ is the sigmoid function, $S_C$ is the concept pixel-wise scoring function, and $A$ is the aggregation function.
+While $S_C$ is a trainable module, $A$ can either be a trainable or fixed aggregation function, such as maximum.

-One can adopt any arbitrary method, such as softmax, to normalize the importance scores locally based on the scores of the pixels under the kernel at each position.
-We have adopted the normalization function: